 The optimization process is critical to enhancing the way you use the cloud.

 There’s no easy solution here.
-To optimize cloud usage, you’ll need to monitor costs, take advantage of savings offers from Microsoft and look for new opportunities to cut usage or reinvest in new projects.
+To optimize cloud usage, you’ll need to monitor costs, take advantage of savings offers from Microsoft, and look for new opportunities to cut usage or reinvest in new projects.

 The goal here is to maximize performance while keeping costs down.
 Managing cloud costs plays a huge role in achieving ROI on your cloud investment.

-Optimization will be critical after launch but will also be a necessary part of ongoing management of your new infrastructure.
+Optimization will be critical after launch but will also be a necessary part of the ongoing management of your new infrastructure.

 Azure migration and cloud optimization are tough, lengthy processes.
 And while the process is worthwhile for its long-term benefits, it’s certainly something you won’t want to do twice if you don’t have to.
 Once you have your infrastructure migrated to the cloud, it’s critical to keep the databases and applications up to date so you don’t have to re-architect infrastructure again.

-Additionally, ongoing security will be essential to protect company and user data.
+Additionally, ongoing security will be essential to protect the company and user data.
 As the rates and damages of cyberattacks and data breaches grow, data protection and security monitoring will be indispensable to the management of your cloud infrastructure.